Second UK lockdown? England COVID-19 cases rising by 6,000 per day

 Its model pointed to about 6,000 new cases a day in England in the week to Sept.
 10, up from 3,200 cases per day in the previous week, with the North West and London seen as hotspots.

-“There is evidence of higher infection rates in the North West and London,” the ONS said.

-As those figures were published, Britain imposed new COVID regulations on the North West, Midlands and West Yorkshire from Tuesday.
-Countries around the world where COVID-19 cases are on the rise are similarly tightening rules, and Israel on Friday announced a second nationwide lockdown.
+Britain imposed new COVID regulations on the North West, Midlands and West Yorkshire from Tuesday.

 Asked about a second lockdown, he said: “I can’t give you that answer now.”